Jighart/P12-Epic-Events/README.md

 User management is only available via the admin site and does not appear in the API.

+You can find details of the endpoints on the [Postman documentation](https://documenter.getpostman.com/view/26832348/2s93sW8agM).

 ## Admin site

 Tha admin site is available at http://127.0.0.1:8000/admin/.
 Admin site access is granted to all users.